laksh2005/fashtag/README.md

 - Provides a simple UI to view products, trigger predictions, and view prediction history
 - Stores prediction tracking records in a SQLite database (no images in DB)

+Approach:
+- Scrape Myntra product images into 4 buckets and write metadata to CSV.
+- Train one transfer-learning model with a shared CNN backbone and two heads (gender + sleeve).
+- Serve inference via FastAPI and log each prediction to SQLite.
+- UI calls the API to run single/batch predictions and display history.

+Model choice:
+- Pretrained `ResNet18` backbone for fast, reliable fine-tuning on a small dataset.
+- Multi-task heads reduce duplication and simplify deployment.

+Limitations:
+- Scraped labels are noisy and the dataset can be imbalanced.
+- Scraping can break if Myntra DOM changes or rate-limits requests.
+- Metrics are from a small validation split; may not generalize broadly.

+Improvements with more time:
+- Balance/expand dataset and add manual QA for labels.
+- Add richer evaluation outputs (confusion matrices, misclassification review).
+- Better model versioning/monitoring and UI to compare model runs.

 ## Setup

 ```powershell